ZLester/Coderbyte-Solutions/README.md

 #### Feel free to contribute your own solutions or improve upon the ones I've created!

-When contributing, please be sure to lint your solutions prior to submissions
+- When contributing, please be sure to lint your solutions prior to submission